tlammi/flap/doc/spec.md

 Keywords:
 ```
-for, in, as, is, mut, const
+for, in, as, is, mut, const, return, where, type
 ```

 ## Basics